nagaraju9951/linux-commands/README.md

 It helps improve the availability, scalability, and reliability of applications by distributing traffic across multiple targets and automatically routing traffic to healthy targets in the event of a target failure.

-# target group
+# Target group

 Target Groups can be used with both Application Load Balancers (ALB) and Network Load Balancers (NLB).
 When a request is received by the load balancer, it is routed to a specific Target Group based on the rules and conditions defined in the load balancer.
 The Target Group then routes the request to a set of targets that meet the criteria specified in the Target Group configuration.